Skip to main content

 When I onboard someone who already trades on TradingView, the sequence really is this short.
 Complexity hides in the parameter choices, not in the choreography.

-- Install the extension.
+1. Install the extension.
 Add Pineify Supercharged from the Chrome Web Store.
-In my experience the install itself is quick; the longer part is deciding you are willing to trust a local browser tool with UI automation, which is why the privacy story belongs upfront.
+In my experience the install itself is quick; the longer part is deciding you're willing to trust a local browser tool with UI automation, which is why the privacy story belongs upfront.

-That four-step story matches the landing page headline flow and also matches what I tell people who are anxious about “another tool.”
-You are not migrating platforms.
-You are adding a disciplined loop on top of the tester you already use.
+That four-step story matches the landing page headline flow and also matches what I tell people who are anxious about "another tool."
+You're not migrating platforms.
+You're adding a disciplined loop on top of the tester you already use.
+For a broader look at automating your TradingView workflow, the automated trading guide covers the full pipeline from signal generation to execution.

 Benefits